 Anna Van Dis, LCSW - Teen Yoga Instructor

 Gary Sauls, LCAS - Program Founder and Senior Consultant

 Outpatient Substance Use Evaluations (OPE)

-Outpatient evaluations include comprehensive adolescent and family interviews, urine drug screening, and an interpretive with the adolescent and family members to discuss recommendations for treatment or referral.
+Outpatient evaluations include comprehensive individual and family interviews, urine drug screening, and a feedback session to the adolescent/young adult and family members to discuss recommendations for treatment or referral.
 The evaluation covers all areas of functioning.
 Clinicians have expert knowledge of local or national services for referral or placement.
 Outpatient psychiatric evaluations can be arranged when indicated.

 Outpatient Individual and Family Substance Use Treatment Program (OPT)

 Outpatient treatment typically occurs once or twice a week.
 Urine drug testing is a part of this model.
 Psychiatric evaluation and medication management can be arranged as needed.
 Clinicians take a family systems approach in many cases, also providing psycho-education, cognitive behavioral therapy, and motivational enhancement therapy depending on the needs of the adolescent or young adult.